noey2020/How-to-Generate-Triangular-Wave-STM32-DAC/README.md

 Hire me!

-This is the DAC follow-on from Generating Sine Table.
+This is the DAC follow-on from Generating Sine Table LUT.

 https://github.com/noey2020/How-to-Generate-Sine-Table-LUT